akoch8/mexpress-legacy/README.md

 ### About

 [MEXPRESS](http://mexpress.be) is a data visualization tool designed for the easy visualization of [TCGA](https://tcga-data.nci.nih.gov/tcga/) expression, DNA methylation and clinical data, as well as the relationships between them.
+It has been published in BMC Genomics: http://www.biomedcentral.com/1471-2164/16/636.

 This repository contains the back and front-end code to make MEXPRESS run.
 It also includes the different scripts that are used to download and process the TCGA data that is needed for the tool to work.
 I am assuming that you have a functioning web server that includes PHP and MySQL and that you can run bash scripts.